lawrennd/old_talks/_mlai/gaussian-processes.md

 \subsection{Review}

-* Last week: Logistic Regression and Generalised Linear Models
+\slides{* Last week: Logistic Regression and Generalised Linear Models
 * Introduced link functions and different transformations.
 * Showed examples in classification and mentioned possibilities for disease rate models.
 * This week:
-    * Gaussian Processes: non parametric Bayesian modelling }
+    * Gaussian Processes: non parametric Bayesian modelling}

 \notes{Over the last two sessions we've begun considering classification models and logistic regresssion.
 In particular, for naive Bayes, we considered a set of assumptions that allowed us to build a joint model of our data set.
 In particular for naive Bayes we specified